VW’s Tiguan has evolved as a do-anything mixture of the urban hatchback that is the Golf and its tough 4×4 cousin the Touareg.

 It went under the knife after just two and a half years in a bid to keep up with the incredibly competitive 4×4 market which includes the Freelander and Audi Q3.There are six engines and four trims available, and we enjoyed the luxury of the range-topping Escape model, which carries a £25,865 price tag.

 There’s no doubting that it looks distinctly Golf-like.
-There’s no gold or silver here, but for those that like their shiny metal there is a generous offering of chrome, and the horizontal lines across the front grille and bulging light clusters help bring it into line with the rest of the VW range.
+For those that like their shiny metal there is a generous offering of chrome, and the horizontal lines across the front grille and bulging light clusters help bring it into line with the rest of the VW range.

 VW hasn’t been shy in dressing it up either, with a touchscreen dash, auto-on lights and a mass of optional extras.
 It’s sophisticated without being complicated, although cream leather does have a habit of attracting dirt remarkably easily.